dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/data-tile.md

 ## Embed in your dashboard

-Once you’ve navigated to the auto-exposure in dbt Explorer, you’ll need to set up your dashboard status tile and [service token](/docs/dbt-cloud-apis/service-tokens):
+Once you’ve navigated to the auto-exposure in dbt Explorer, you’ll need to set up your dashboard status tile and [service token](/docs/dbt-cloud-apis/service-tokens).
+You can embed Data health tile to any analytics tool that supports URL or iFrame embedding.

+Follow these steps to set up your data health tile in your dashboard:

 1. Go to **Account settings** in dbt Cloud.
 2. Select **API tokens** in the left sidebar and then **Service tokens**.